Taiwan - Data Protection Overview

 Before the latest amendments to PDPA, all consent under the PDPA had to be obtained in a written format, either manually or electronically.
 Since 15 March 2016, except for consent regarding the collection and use of sensitive personal data and consent for a data subject to waive their right to request the stoppage or suspension of the usage of the relevant personal data when in dispute or when the specific purpose no longer exists, consent required for other matters can be in other formats.
-As for whether it may be express or implied consent, it is only possible to obtain implied consent from a data subject when the data is directly collected from him/her with all of the required information being provided to the data subject.
-In most of the cases, direct marketing will need to rely on consent as the legal base.
+As for whether it may be express or implied consent, it is only possible to obtain implied consent from a data subject when the data is directly collected from them with all of the required information being provided to the data subject.
+In most cases, direct marketing will need to rely on consent as the legal base.

 A non-government agency may rely on its contract with the data subject to collect, process, and use the personal data of a data subject but not the sensitive personal data of the data subject.
 Any personal data collected relying on this legal base shall be used within the scope of performing the contract and can only be used for marketing purposes in a very limited scope.
-Based on this principle, an employer may rely on the employment agreements with it employees to collect, process, and use the employees' personal data.
+Based on this principle, an employer may rely on the employment agreements with its employees to collect, process, and use the employees' personal data.

-For sensitive personal data, a business may collect sensitive personal data if it is necessary to the business' performing its legal obligation and the business shall adopt proper security measures to protect the personal data.
+For sensitive personal data, a business may collect sensitive personal data if it is necessary for the business' to perform its legal obligation and the business shall adopt proper security measures to protect the personal data.
 With regards to non-sensitive personal data, pursuant to Article 19 of the PDPA, if the collection and use of personal data is specifically stipulated under a law or a regulation, such a law or regulation can be the legal base for a non-government agency to collect, process, and use the relevant personal data.

 Pursuant to Article 19 of the PDPA, a non-government agency may assert that the collection and process of personal data will not harm the right or benefit of the data subjects as its legal base.
-However, note that there is no explicit example for this legal base and the Taiwan authority does not suggest that the non-government agencies resort to this legal base for their data collection and processing activities unless in an exceptional situation.
+However, please note that there is no explicit example for this legal base, and the Taiwan authority does not suggest that the non-government agencies resort to this legal base for their data collection and processing activities unless in an exceptional situation.

 Pursuant to Article 19 of the PDPA, a non-government agency may collect, process, and use personal data if it is necessary for the sake of public interest.